Changissnz/internet_insecurity_of_today/README.md

   integrations.
 This is not always the case with old people.
 But when those that can act canot think for themselves, gerontracies are symptomatic of a conservatively pacified populace.
-Gerontocracies, as well as theocracies, are curious examples of ultra-conservatism meeting the need to adopt and adapt.
+Gerontocracies, as well as theocracies, are curious examples of ultra-conservatism handling the need to adopt and adapt.